 HELPATHON #1 (winter 2018) and #2 (spring 2019) are still impacting the practice of the researchers involved.
 They successfully applied for grants to progress new animal free research.
 In 2020 and 2021, HELPATHON #3, #4 and #5 went hybride.
 And also these Helpathons accelerated processes.
-In 2022 we entered full-heartedly the ‘Helpathon Hotel’ and October 2022 there will be TPI Helpathon 7#, which is taking place in the UK!
+In 2022 we entered full-heartedly the ‘Helpathon Hotel’ and October 2022 we have been assisting TPI Helpathon 7# in the London!

 Helpathon Hotel: a new momentum!